 Rajasthani, Chinese, Continental and American food is served on the train.
 Fixed menus vary daily.
 Please notify the chef or train manager of any special orders, dietary restrictions or food allergies.

 Palace on Wheels provides a non-smoking environment.

-All rooms on the Palace on Wheels are the same size and have attached bathrooms / toilets.
+Yes, the Palace on Wheels contains 39 State Rooms and 2 Super Deluxe Suites.
+Each cabin measures about 9x14 feet and there three cabins (State Rooms) per carriage.
+The two Presidential Suites (Super Deluxe Suites) occupy one train carriage.
+Each cabin has twin beds positioned side by side and can be put together to make a matrimonial style bed.
+All rooms on the Palace on Wheels have attached bathrooms / toilets.
 Passengers in the room do not share the bathrooms with anyone else.
-The interior decor changes in the coaches but as far as the rooms are concerned, all single, double and triple occupancy rooms are the same size, approximately 9x12 feet, including the closet and private bathroom which measures approximately 4x8 feet.
-Triple occupancy rooms have a pull-out bunk bed that is suspended above one of the twin beds.
+The interior decor changes in the coaches but as far as the rooms are concerned, all single and double occupancy State Rooms are the same size, approximately 9x14 feet, including the closet and private bathroom which measures approximately 4x8 feet.

-Yes, there are two attendants per four passenger rooms.
+Yes, there are two attendants per carriage meaning two attendants assigned to three cabins.
 The attendants will be happy to cater to all of your needs.

 September and April are warm with the temperature ranging between 80-90 degrees Fahrenheit.
 In October, November, late February and March it is typically 60-80 degrees Fahrenheit.
 In December and January it is much cooler, between 45-70 degrees Fahrenheit, and you may experience foggy conditions.

 The Safdarjang Railway Station is located in south Delhi, near the diplomatic enclave, approximately 30 minutes’ drive from the city center.
 Please note that the station is not well-equipped for long periods of waiting, so we recommend enjoying other parts of the city prior to your Palace on Wheels boarding time.